 Areas of Expertise

-Essentials Family Chiropractic & Wellness offers a wide range of massage specialties for patients looking for different treatment options.
+Essentials Natural Family Health offers a wide range of massage specialties for patients with specific health goals and ailments.
 We offer the best massage therapists in the Omaha metro area specializing in the following different techniques.
-Please take a look and see what treatment fits with what you are looking for in your experience.
+Please take a look and see which modality fits with what you are looking for in your experience.

 Swedish massage aims for whole body health as it provides general relaxation, improved lymphatic and blood circulation, and energizes the body through a series of gentle strokes.
 These strokes include: effleurage (long, gliding strokes), petrissage (kneading), tapotement (various tapping movements to stimulate the tissue), friction, vibration, and joint movement.